marko-knoebl/slides/src/sections/pwa/06-service-worker-basics-en.md

 Service workers are at the core of PWAs.
 They are a client-side proxy between the web browser and the server.

-Main use case: offline / faster usage of web apps (replaces the old AppCache functionality)
+Main use case: offline / faster usage of web apps (replaces the deprecated AppCache functionality)

 ## Service workers - example use cases